 Are you thinking about buying a home in Sammamish, Washington in 2021?
 If so, you probably have a lot of questions about the local real estate market.
 Here’s a look at current housing market conditions in Sammamish, for those buying a home in 2021.

-More Inventory Has Eased Competition Among Buyers
+Tight Inventory Has Ramped Up Competition Among Buyers

 Waiting too long to make an offer, or quibbling with the seller over small-ticket items, could result in a missed opportunity.

-Home Prices in Sammamish Have Dipped
+Home Prices in Sammamish Have Increased

 You’ll Want to Arrange Your Financing Ahead of Time

-If you are planning to use a mortgage loan to buy a home in Sammamish, it would be wise to get pre-approved by a mortgage lender before shopping for a house.
-Please contact us if you have questions about getting pre-approved for a loan.
+If you are planning to use a mortgage loan to buy a home in Sammamish, it would be a good idea to get pre-approved by a mortgage lender before shopping for a house.
+Doing so will provide you with a number of benefits.

-King County Loan Limits Might Rise in 2018
+King County Loan Limits Increased for 2021